 Stir the yeast in the milk.

-1 oz yeast
+1 oz yeast, instant

-8 cups flour, 1½ tablespoons sugar, ½ oz. salt, 2 eggs
+8 cups all-purpose flour, 1½ tablespoons sugar, ½ oz. salt, 2 eggs

 With a whisk mix the beer through the dough, bit by bit.